An MP3 CD looks just like a standard CD, but can hold up to 12 hours of audio.

 Listening Books is a charity for people with print impairments.
 If you do not have an illness or disability which makes reading difficult and/or you are not a resident in the UK, you are ineligible for membership.
 Unfortunately Listening Books incurs a fee for payments via PayPal.
 If you apply and are ineligible for membership, we will refund the unexpired period of your membership payment minus £5 to cover the fee paid to PayPal and as a contribution to our administration charges.
 Please contact us if you are in any way unsure.

 The charity simply could not maintain its service without the active co-operation of publishers and authors.
 Many authors come into Listening Books to be interviewed for our newsletter or to read their own books.
 We are grateful to them all.
 The charity has formal contracts with most of the major commercial audiobook publishers.
 It is not however, viable for us to clear intellectual copyright for all of our titles.
 The charity therefore operates an opt out scheme for authors to allow for the unlikely possibility that any author whose book is stocked in our library might want to assert their intellectual rights by asking us to remove their title from our library.
 In such circumstances we would of course immediately comply.
-For further information please email Fiona Hutcheson our copyright and communications manager.
+For further information please email Amy Flinders our copyright manager.

 Please let us know if this ever happens.
 We add requests as soon as we receive them, so if you haven' t received any titles it is likely that something has gone astray in the post.

-Firstly please don't worry.
+Firstly, please don't worry.
 If you have lost an audiobook please let us know as you won' t receive a replacement until you tell us.

 If an audiobook has broken in your possession, please send it back to us anyway as we may be able to mend it.